 A 2010 study at Washington State University demonstrated that plants may improve concentration.3 In the study, those who worked on a computer with plants in the room felt more attentive and alert than those who worked on a computer without plants in the room.

-In another study, people were placed in a room with colorful objects, a room with no colorful objects, and a room with plants.
-Being in the room with plants caused individuals to describe feeling more carefree, playful, affectionate, and friendly than being in the other rooms.
+Another study observed people in a room with colorful objects, a room with no colorful objects, and a room with plants.
+Individuals in the room with plants described feeling more carefree, playful, affectionate, and friendly than being in the other rooms.

 Lohr also found that stress levels are reduced during interaction with plants.
-A study found that when people looked at slides or videotapes of plants, individuals felt more at peace than when looking at urban scenes.
+A study found that when people viewed slides or videotapes of plants, individuals felt more at peace than when looking at urban scenes.

-Additionally, students living in dorm rooms with views of nature outside of their windows reported being to be less mentally fatigued than students in dorm rooms without these views.
+Additionally, students living in dorm rooms with nature views reported less mental fatigue than students in rooms without these views.

 Reduce Stress Levels

-Dr. Leonard Perry, of the University of Vermont, conducted a study that demonstrated that plants have the potential to reduce stress levels.4 With the use of gardens, humans have been able to manage their stress levels not only by tending the garden but by being around the plants.
+Dr. Leonard Perry, of the University of Vermont, conducted a study demonstrating that plants have the potential to reduce stress levels.4 With the use of gardens, humans have been able to manage their stress levels not only by tending the garden but by being around the plants.

-Gardens can prove to be a particularly helpful solution for increasing human health in a wide range of settings because they can exist in a wide variety of places, whether on open plots of land or in an urban setting.
+Gardens can prove to be a particularly helpful solution for increasing human health in a wide range of settings.
+They can exist in a wide variety of places, whether on open plots of land or in an urban setting.
 MONQ’s personal Zen diffuser is great for stress relief and can also be taken on the go anywhere with you.